-6.1 Social Policy, Jan 20 institute working hours according to the Labour Legislation and what is established in the work contract.
-Administrative procedures and records details the payment of the day.

-6.2 Working hours, excluding overtime, are defined by contract, and not exceed 48.

-6.3 Social Policy, Jan 20, in the Induction Talk, and in the work contract is well-defined all overtime voluntary.
+- 6.1 Social Policy, Jan 20 institute working hours according to the Labour Legislation and what is established in the work contract.
+Administrative procedures and records details the payment of the day. - 6.2 Working hours, excluding overtime, are defined by contract, and not exceed 48. - 6.3 Social Policy, Jan 20, in the Induction Talk, and in the work contract is well-defined all overtime voluntary.
 The occasional of overtime is done according to the needs of the business activity and is not used to replace regular employment.
-Overtime is always compensated at a legally premium rate - according to the case, which is 150% and 200% of the regular rate of pay.
+Overtime is always compensated at a legally premium rate according to the case, which is 150% and 200% of the regular rate of pay. - 6.5 The company does not exceed 60 hours in any 7-day period.
+The company has implemented a time control in its payroll system that allows the reporting of labours. - 6.6 Workers provided with at one day off in every 7-day period, which in general corresponds on Sunday.

-Evidence examined - to support system description (Documents examined & relevant comments.
-Include renewal/expiry date where appropriate):
+Evidence examined - to support system or renewal/expiry date where appropriate): evant comments.
+Include

 Details: Workers files and payslips Labour Contract

 Any other comments: None.

 Non-compliance:

-1. Description of non-compliance: NC against ETI NC against ETI NC against Local Law NC against customer code: Objective evidence observed: (where relevant please add photo numbers)
+1. Description of non-compliance: NC against ETI/Additional Elements NC against customer code: ☐ NC against Local Law Objective evidence observed: (where relevant please add photo numbers)

-None observed
+None N/A

-Local law and/or ETI requirement: Not applicable
+Local law and/or ETI requirement: N/A IVA

-Not applicable

 Recommended corrective action:

-Not applicable
+2. Description of non-compliance: NC against ETI/Additional Elements NC against customer code: □ NC against Local Law

+Local law and/or ETI requirement:

+Recommended corrective action:

+Observation:

-Observation: Description of observation: None observed Objective evidence observed: Local law or ETI requirement: Not applicabe Not applicable Comments: Not applicable
+Description of observation: Objective evidence observed:

+None Local law or ETI requirement: N/A

-Good examples observed:
+N/A

+Comments:

+N/A

+G ood Examples observed:

 Description of Good Example (GE): Objective evidence observed:

-None observed Not applicable
+None N/A

 Working hours' analysis Please include time e.g. hour/week/month (Go back to Key information) Systems & Processes A. What timekeeping systems are used: time card etc. Describe: In the field there is a person who makes the registration of the hours and in the plant is the manager who makes this record.
-The data is recorded in a pre- printed form.
+The data is recorded in a preprinted form.
 Then data is processed by an administrative assistant that feeds the payment system.
 The staff has access to the payroll register.
 B: Is sample size same as in wages section?
-Yes No B1: If no, please give details C: Are standard/contracted working hours defined in all contracts/employment agreements?
-Yes No C1: If NO, please give details including % and which type of workers do NOT have standard hours defined in contracts/employment agreements.
-Please give details: D: Are there any other types of ☐ Yes ⊠ No D1: If YES, please complete as appropriate: contracts/employment agreements used?
-0 hrs Part time Variable hrs Other If "Other' ', Please define: E. Do any standard/contracted working hours defined in contracts/employment agreements exceed 48 hours per week? ☐ Yes ⊠ No and frequ • urs, %, types of work ers affected F: Are workers provided with at least 1 day off in every 7-day-period, or 2 in 14-day-period?
-F2: Please select all applicable: 1 in 7 days 2 in 14 days No If 'No', please explain: Yes allowed by local I Maximum numbe er of days v worked without a day off (in sample):
+Yes No B1: If no, please give details C: Are standard/contracted working hours defined in all contracts/employment agreements? ⊠ Yes □ No D: Are there any other types of ☐ Yes ☑ No contracts/employment agreements used?
+0 hrs Part time ☐ Variable hrs Other If "Other" ', Please define: E. Do any standard/contracted working hours defined in contracts/employment agreements exceed 48 hours per week? ☐ Yes ☑ No and frequ ırs, %, types of work ers affected F: Are workers provided with at least 1 day off in every 7-day-period, or 2 in 14-day-period?
+F2: Please select all applicable: 1 in 7 days 2 in 14 days No If 'No', please explain: F3: Is this (Yes No allowed by local I aw?
+Maximum numbe er of days v worked without a day off (in sample).